 All of this is extremely practical.
 We’ve seen our IPS documents protect clients from making an expensive mistake based on something they saw on TV or heard from a friend.

-An IPS Protects You from Your Advisor
+A Personal Investment Policy Protects You from Your Advisor

 There’s another important reason to insist on an IPS – one that most investors don’t even think about.
 It can also protect you from a problem advisor.
 How does it do that?
 First, a good IPS should include strategies, monitoring, and control procedures to be followed by anyone involved in the process of managing your money.
 If an advisor is going to over trade your account or recommend changes that are not in your best interest, the IPS should call them out on it…in writing.

 By insisting on an IPS, you’ll send a message that your money will be managed formally, not haphazardly.
 If an advisor won’t agree to develop one for you, that’s a red flag that may have just saved you a very large amount of money and stress.
 Be thankful for that and walk away.